Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - There is a lower-case address version and partial upper-case version that also contains a checksum.

 ***Maybe add something about the private key here.
 I forgot tbh...

+### **Behind the Scenes of a Transaction**

+- So whenever we create a transaction on Metamask, it is validated locally, and then it is sent to an Ethereum node to which it communicates with.
+That node broadcasts the transaction to the whole Ethereum Network, and now we can track the transaction with it's transaction id or hash.